 On March 9 Katie Fallon spoke to a packed meeting about her recently-published book, Vulture: The Private Life of an Unloved Bird.
 It was her second such visit here.
 In October 2013 she gave a presentation about Cerulean Warblers.

 Raptors all around!

 As these photos indicate, raptors are more conspicuous in this region during the winter months.

 Bald Eagle (juvenile: first-year?), north of Staunton, January 19.
 Photo courtesy of Larry Litke.

 Short-eared Owl, at Bell's Lane, mid-January.
 Photo courtesy of Larry Litke.

 Short-eared Owl, at Bell's Lane on January 7.
 Photo courtesy of Ann Cline.

 Northern Harrier (female or first-year), at Bell's Lane on January 7.
 Photo courtesy of Ann Cline.

 Northern Harrier (adult male).
 Photo courtesy of Vic Laubach.

-Augusta Bird Club © 2019 (Photographs are used with permission and should not be downloaded without first getting permission.
-Please contact the Web master.
+Augusta Bird Club © 2024 (Photographs are used with permission.